 No matter how much they care, Generation Z won’t devote their lives to your business 24/7.
 Work-life balance is important to them.
 They want to know how working at your business will fit into their lives and their personal goals.
 Be honest about what the job is like, this is a generation that can smell a lack of authenticity a mile away.

 The type of managers Generation Z report to is very important to them.
 They want honest bosses with integrity and who mentor them.
 With a lifelong access to information, they are accustomed to constant learning and want managers who can coach and teach them.

 Generation Z employees can bring a lot to employers and the best way we find to recruit them includes;

 - Being highly engaged in the recruitment process

 - Having examples of genuine ties with the community and genuine approach to CSR

 - Showing potential recruits examples of opportunities for advancement and promotion

 - An onboarding process that allows them to hit the ground running

 If you already have great Generation Z people on your team remember to keep them engaged and provide opportunities for them to advance.
 If you don’t, they won’t hesitate to seek new pastures!

-If you’d like to know more about recruiting and leading Generation Z, contact Tricia Hay on 01453 755330
+If you’d like to know more about recruiting and leading Generation Z, contact us online or call Tricia Hay on 01453 755330